Skip to content

 2025-26 season averages: 25.5 points, 11.0 rebounds, 4.0 assists, 3.7 blocks, 1.4 steals on 49.5% shooting (35.7% from three).

-The structural case: Wemby, in his second NBA season at age 22, is already the clear best defensive player in the league.
-He led the NBA in blocks per game and finished second in defensive rating.
-His combination of 7’4” height, perimeter mobility, and three-point shooting (a top-30 league three-point volume for a center) is unprecedented in NBA history.
-The MVP voters who ranked him second on their ballots cited his ceiling-case argument: that any analytical projection of where the league’s best player will be in three years has Wemby above SGA.
+The structural case: Wembanyama, at 22, is the best defensive player in basketball and the voters said so without a single dissent.
+He led the league in blocks for a third straight season.
+His combination of 7’4” height, perimeter mobility and three-point volume for a center has no precedent.
+The voters who put him second on their MVP ballots were making a ceiling argument: that any projection of where the league’s best player sits in three years has him above SGA.

 Nikola Jokić: the perennial threat